 Small Groups help provide a context to build relationships and grow in godliness.
 The Sunday meeting is irreplaceable but it cannot be the only context where we have fellowship with other Christians.
 The goal of a small group is simple—to grow in godliness with the help of the Holy Spirit and other people.
 We need others to care for, confront, love, encourage, help, console, laugh and live with us.

-The Spring 2018 Session of Small groups is beginning soon and we have quite a few groups available —
+The Fall 2018 Session of Small groups is beginning soon and we have quite a few groups available —

 Community Groups: Living Life Together